echeran/smile-of-murugan/webbook/conclusion.md

 one single author, but rather the work of an entire scholastic group, with a number of additions and interpolations, the final redaction of which is comparatively late (middle of the 1st Millennium A.D.);
-and that, possibly, the whole third book (*Poruļatikāram*) is later than the first two portions.
+and that, possibly, the whole third book (*Poruḷatikāram*) is later than the first two portions.

 I disagree with the conception that early classical (Caṅkam) poetry was "democratic in spirit".
-I believe that this poetry—the best which has ever been composed in the Tamil language-is basically aristocratic and early feudal in outlook and bardic and clannish in origin.
+I believe that this poetry—the best which has ever been composed in the Tamil language—is basically aristocratic and early feudal in outlook and bardic and clannish in origin.
 Judging it purely aesthetically I believe that it is fully commensurable in quality with the very peaks of world